Solar Eclipse Corona

 person Author: Antonio (December 25, 2025)

-The observation of a solar eclipse is a fascinating event, but doing so without the proper certified protective equipment can have devastating and permanent ocular consequences.
-Following the April 2024 solar eclipse, clinical cases of solar retinopathy were confirmed, clearly illustrating the extreme danger of exposing eyes to solar radiation using unsafe methods or uncertified glasses.
+Observing a solar eclipse is a fascinating event, but doing so without proper, certified protective equipment can have devastating and permanent ocular consequences.
+After the April 2024 solar eclipse, clinical cases of solar retinopathy were confirmed, clearly illustrating the extreme danger of exposing eyes to solar radiation using unsafe methods or uncertified glasses.

-A team of retina specialists at the Centre hospitalier de l'Université de Montréal (CHUM) documented in detail cases of patients who suffered permanent damage while observing the astronomical phenomenon without appropriate certified protective glasses.
-The first documented case is a 34-year-old man who looked at the eclipse through a window for just 30 seconds.
+A team of retina specialists from the Centre hospitalier de l'Université de Montréal (CHUM) thoroughly documented cases of patients who suffered permanent damage after observing the astronomical phenomenon without proper certified protective glasses.
+The first documented case is of a 34-year-old man who looked at the eclipse through a window for just 30 seconds.
 Twenty-five days later, he had to seek medical attention due to blurry vision and the appearance of spots in the visual field of both eyes.

-The second case involved a 17-year-old girl who tried to protect herself simply by covering her right eye with her hand while watching the eclipse; three weeks later, she consulted an ophthalmologist for persistent vision problems in her left eye.
+The second case involved a 17-year-old girl who simply tried to protect herself by covering her right eye with her hand while looking at the eclipse; three weeks later, she consulted an ophthalmologist for persistent vision problems in her left eye.

 The clinical damage caused by exposure to ultraviolet rays without adequate protection directly affects the fovea, which is the central part of the retina responsible for providing sharp and detailed vision.
 Dr. Fares Antaki, an ophthalmologist at CHUM, explains that the retina acts like a film that captures light, and looking at the sun without protection allows ultraviolet rays to destroy photoreceptor cells.
 This structural damage at the cellular level is usually irreversible.

 Detailed clinical examinations revealed the true severity of the injuries suffered.
-In the case of the 34-year-old man, tests showed a loss of the ellipsoid zone, accompanied by a subtle curvilinear column of hyperreflective Henle fibers in both eyes.
-Meanwhile, examinations of the 17-year-old girl's left eye showed an outer hyporeflective space, indicating the loss of the ellipsoid and interdigitation zones.
+In the 34-year-old man's case, tests showed a loss of the ellipsoid zone, accompanied by a subtle curvilinear column of hyperreflective Henle fibers in both eyes.
+As for the 17-year-old girl, examinations of her left eye showed an outer hyporeflective space, indicating the loss of the ellipsoid and interdigitation zone.

-The most alarming aspect of these injuries is that, although the visual acuity of the individuals may appear almost normal immediately after exposure and short-term symptoms may be relatively mild, the sequelae and anatomical damage to photoreceptor cells remain permanently.
-Furthermore, these cases recorded by the Association of Ophthalmologists of Quebec (AMOQ) likely represent only a fraction of the real problem, as many affected individuals may not have sought medical help after using poor-quality products or not using protection at all.
+The most alarming aspect of these injuries is that, although a person's visual acuity may seem nearly normal immediately after exposure and short-term symptoms can be relatively mild, the lasting effects and anatomical damage to photoreceptor cells are permanent.
+Furthermore, these cases registered by the Association of Ophthalmologists of Quebec (AMOQ) likely represent only a fraction of the real problem, as many affected individuals might not have sought medical help after using poor quality products or not using protection at all.

 These clinical findings strongly underscore why it is vital to strictly verify the safety credentials of any eclipse glasses.
-A simple glance of a few seconds without proper certification is enough to cause irreparable damage to vision.
+A simple peek of just a few seconds without proper certification is enough to cause irreparable vision damage.

 25 DEC 2024